 - 1. Log on to the installation machine: - Linux: Log in as the root user. - Windows: Log in with administrative privileges. - 2.
 If you have not done so, upgrade your Websense software. - 3.
 Use the Websense Backup Utility to back up the Websense configuration and initialization files.
 See Websense Manager Help for instructions. - 4.
 Ensure that Websense software is running.
 The installer looks for Policy Server during the installation process. - 5.
 Close all applications and stop any anti-virus software. - 6.
-Run the uninstall program. - Linux: From the Websense installation directory (by default, /opt/ Websense), run:
+Run the uninstall program. - Linux: Go to the Websense installation directory (by default, /opt/Websense) and enter the following command:

-'''

 ./uninstall.sh

-'''